- What does IQ mean ?

 Yes, I believe so.

-But if you see a bad item with at least two good solutions, write me your observations in the address indicated on the main page.
+But if you see a bad item with at least two good solutions, write your observations in the comments section.

-- What are the greatest scores obtained on your IQ tests ?
+- What are the greatest scores obtained on those IQ tests ?

-- Can I put a link to your site on my web page ?
+- Can I put a link to this site on my web page ?

 Yes if your web page does not contain any insanity